| |

 point requirement to generate 1 movement.
 For example, if your Frigate has 5 level 1 Ion Engines supplying 100 movement points each and

 your Frigate requires 40 movement points to make 1 speed, it will have a maximum speed of 500/40 = 12.
-The result is always rounded down.
-Lastly, movement
+Any decimal portion is

 Q: What are the Components that can be counted towards Cargo Requirements?

-use of freighters.
-Valid cargo components in the mod are: Rock/Ice/Gas Colony Modules, Supply Storage, Ordnance Storage, Ordnance Vat,
+to encourage the use of freighter hulls.
+Valid cargo components in the mod are: Rock/Ice/Gas Colony Modules, Supply Storage, Ordnance

 Q: How does the Intelligence System work?

-defense points - an all or nothing approach.
+player's intel defense points - an all or nothing approach.
 All unused points under the standard system would accumulate.
+A player

 The success percentage of an intel project is determined as follows: